Tiramisu-Compiler/tiramisu/README.md

         ./utils/scripts/install_submodules.sh <TIRAMISU_ROOT_DIR>

 3) Optional: configure the tiramisu build by editing `configure.cmake`.
 Needed only if you want to generate MPI or GPU code, or if you want to run the BLAS benchmarks.
+A description of what each variable is and how it should be set is provided in comments in `configure.cmake`.

     - To use the GPU backend, set `USE_GPU` to `true`.
 If the CUDA library is not found automatically, set the following variables: ....
 (TODO Malek).
     - To use the distributed backend, set `USE_MPI` to `true`.
-If the MPI library is not found automatically, set the following variables as described in comments in `configure.cmake`: MPI_INCLUDE_DIR, MPI_LIB_DIR, and MPI_LIB_FLAGS.
+If the MPI library is not found automatically, set the following variables: MPI_INCLUDE_DIR, MPI_LIB_DIR, and MPI_LIB_FLAGS.
     - Set MKL_PREFIX to run the BLAS benchmarks.

 4) Build the main tiramisu library